- Go to my.ryerson.ca in any web browser.

 When you opt-in, you will immediately be switched from RMail to Gmail.
 All new email will go to your Gmail account.

-Log into Google Apps at Ryerson University using your my.ryerson user ID and password.
+Log into G Suite at Ryerson University using your my.ryerson user ID and password.
 The only time you will have to set up a different password is if you choose to access your email account using a desktop client (IMAP or POP) or through your mobile device.

 To enable keyboard shortcuts: